-ENGL 4354 (3-3-0) Traditional Literature of East Asia [available Fall 2009]
+ENGL 4354 (3-3-0) Literature of East Asia

 This course will explore selected literary masterpieces of China, Japan, and Korea from the earliest periods until modern times.
-Prerequisites: ENGL 2301 or 2302, and HIST 4351.
 Fall.

 FINA 2301 (3-3-0) Consumer Finance

 This course is an introductory course in financial issues.
 Budgeting strategies and cash management are covered, as are forecasting methods to project future budgets.
 Employee benefits and related topics are addressed.
 Spring.